raganwald-deprecated/homoiconic/2013/02/prototypes.md

 ---

 Although each "object-oriented" programming language has its own particular set of semantics, the majority in popular use have "classes."
 A class is an entity responsible for creating objects and defining the behaviour of objects.
 Classes may be objects in their own right, but if they are, they're different from other types of objects.
 For example, the `String` class in Ruby is not itself a string, it's an object whose class is `Class`.

-All objects in a "classical" system have a class, and their class is a class.
+All objects in a "classical" system have a class, and their class is a "class."

 That sounds tautological, until we look at JavaScript.

+### javascript has constructors

 JavaScript objects don't have a class.
 There's a "type" you can query with `typeof` and there's a `constructor`.

-The constructor of an object, as we've learned, is a function that was invoked with the `new` operator.
+The constructor of an object is a function that was invoked with the `new` operator.
 In JavaScript, any function can be a constructor, even if it doesn't look like one:

     function square (n) { return n * n; }
       //=> undefined